Salaried individuals, who live in rented houses, can claim the House Rent Allowance (HRA) to lower their taxes –

 Further, the benefit of HRA can also be claimed if you own a house and are claiming a deduction for principal payment u/s 80C and interest deduction u/s 24.
 The reason for residing in a rented house should be genuine and valid.
 The IT department can closely monitor this arrangement.

 An HRA certificate is a certificate issued by the government employee for claiming a house rent allowance for not being able to avail of a government accommodation according to the prescribed procedure.

 Documents like rent receipts and rental agreements must be submitted to the employer to claim a house rent allowance deduction.
 If the payment of rent is more than Rs 1 lakh per annum, then the PAN of the landlord must be submitted.
 Based on these proofs, employers will provide exemption for HRA in Form 16.

 While filing returns through ClearTax, you can directly upload Form 16.
 The details mentioned in Form 16 will auto-populate, including the HRA exemption.
 However, suppose you don’t have Form 16.
 In that case, you can add the exempt portion of HRA under the tab Income sources > point 2 exempt allowances under Section 10.

 It is mandatory to submit rent receipts or a copy of the rental agreement as proof for claiming a house rent allowance deduction.

-If you missed submitting rent receipts or a copy of the rental agreement to your employer at the time of proof submission of the declared rent, you can claim the HRA deduction while filing ITR.
+If you missed submitting rent receipts or a copy of the rental agreement to your employer at the time of proof submission, you can claim the HRA deduction while filing ITR.

 According to Section 10(13A), an employee can claim an HRA deduction maximum up to the actual HRA component received from the employer.

 Individuals paying rent but not receiving house rent allowance can claim a deduction under Section 80GG.
 Also, the individual, spouse or children should not own a house property in the place of employment, business or location where the individual ordinarily resides for claiming this deduction.